Using Python Pip Packages#

 Create a New Editor Application

-From a fresh clone of the kit-app-template repository, create a new editor application using the template new tool.
+From a new project or a fresh clone kit-app-template repository, create a new editor application using the template new tool.
 For this example, we will use Kit Base Editor.

 Linux: